 All you need for this activity is two helium filled balloons, one for you and one for baby.
 Your local dollar store will not only have balloons available for purchase, but they can also inflate them for you!
 Once you have inflated your balloon, the only thing left is to loosely tie a string around yours and your baby’s ankle.
 The string should still be able to slide up and down the leg.
 At first your baby may just stare at the balloon or move it with the natural movements of their body.
 However, as your baby grows he will begin to intentionally move and track the balloon.
 Get on the floor and play along; talk about what’s happening!
 Note that this activity must be supervised at all times due to the long ribbon within baby’s reach.

-Check in next week for more infant activities you can do at home with 6-12 month olds!
+As your infant grows, check out more activities you can do at home with 6-12 month olds!
 To learn more about how you can support your child as they grow, check out our online class, Caring For Young Children: Early Childhood Milestones.

 About The Author